 (WARNING!!!
 Do not read any further if you do not want to see photos of this calf being pulled.)

 I don’t think I breathed once.

-After it was over, I thanked God, Buster, the Mom and the baby calf.
+After it was over, I thanked God, that cowboy the Mom and the baby calf.

 The next day, I slugged through the snow to check on Momma and baby.